NERSC/spack-infrastructure/docs/spack_training.rst

     -rw-r--r-- 1 siddiq90 siddiq90 2425 Aug  4 09:53 6.0.0.1-gcc-11.2.0
     -rw-r--r-- 1 siddiq90 siddiq90 2503 Aug  4 09:53 6.0.0.1-gcc-11.2.0-cuda

-We can add this directory to MODULEPATH by running the following
+We can add this directory to ``MODULEPATH`` by running the following:

 .. code-block:: console

     (spack-pyenv) siddiq90@login34> module use $CI_PROJECT_DIR/modules/$(spack arch)

-Next if we run ``ml av`` we will see the modules generated from spack that correspond to the spack package.
-Now you
+Next, if we run ``module load av`` we will see the modules generated from Spack that correspond to the installed Spack packages.

 .. code-block:: console

-    (spack-pyenv) siddiq90@login34> ml av
+    (spack-pyenv) siddiq90@login34> module load av

     ------------------------------------ /global/homes/s/siddiq90/spack-infrastructure/modules/cray-sles15-zen3 -------------------------------------
        darshan-runtime/3.3.1-cce-13.0.2        hypre/2.24.0-cce-13.0.2        papi/6.0.0.1-cce-13.0.2         papi/6.0.0.1-gcc-11.2.0
        darshan-runtime/3.3.1-gcc-11.2.0 (D)    hypre/2.24.0-gcc-11.2.0 (D)    papi/6.0.0.1-gcc-11.2.0-cuda

-This concludes the spack training.
+This concludes the Spack training.